-- At least one guide per trip must have completed a swiftwater rescue training course. - Outfitters may designate any guide as the swiftwater rescue trained person; he or she does not have to be the "trip leader". - In-house courses, taught by experienced outfitter employees are adequate, and to allow for lower cost courses, Rescue III or ACA cards of completion are not required. - Courses must teach at least the suite of skills found in an American Canoe Association (ACA) swiftwater rescue, Rescue III whitewater rescue technician, or equivalent course. - Outfitters must provide a list of guides that meet swiftwater rescue training standards to the County Parks office by the end of May.
+- At least one guide per trip must have completed a swiftwater rescue training course. - Outfitters may designate any guide as the swiftwater rescue trained person; he or she does not have to be the "trip leader". - In-house courses, taught by experienced outfitter employees are adequate, and to allow for lower cost courses, Rescue III or ACA cards of completion are not required. - Courses must teach at least the suite of skills found in an American Canoe Association (ACA) swiftwater rescue, Rescue III whitewater rescue technician, or equivalent course. - Outfitters agreement to meet the County swiftwater rescue training standards are within their permit renewal.